How can songs and music help you learn French?

 You have various options for finding word meanings.

-You could use a dictionary, translation, or apps to improve French.
+You could use a dictionary, a translation tool, or apps to improve your French.
 Online searching for the phrase is also a possibility.
 Knowing the background and using reliable sources is necessary to ensure accuracy.

 5. Improve listening and speaking skills with music

-Listening and speaking skills can be improved through the use of music.
+Listening and speaking skills can be improved through music.
 It helps discern sounds, rhythms, intonations, and word expressions.

 You can test your understanding by listening to a song without referring to the lyrics.

-This can help you to improve your listening skills.
-You can increase your familiarity with frequently used vocabulary and grammar structures.
+This can help you improve your listening skills and familiarize yourself with frequently used vocabulary and grammar structures.

 For newcomers, simple lyrics and slow songs are perfect.
 Conversely, faster songs may be more appealing to advanced learners.
-This includes more lengthy and tricky lyrics to test their abilities.
+This includes longer, more complex lyrics to test their abilities.

 6. Track Your Progress